About USA Health

 The University of South Alabama (USA) is a state-supported institution located in Mobile, Alabama.
 After opening to 264 students in 1964, USA now has a diverse and rapidly growing enrollment of over 16,000 in the undergraduate programs, graduate school and the College of Medicine.

 The College of Medicine provides all facets of medical education, research and patient care.
 Medical education in the College of Medicine starts on the main university campus in the Medical Sciences Building (MSB) which houses lecture halls, anatomy laboratories, a surgical skills laboratory, and standardized patient rooms.
-Adjacent to the MSB are the Active Learning Center and Patient Simulation Laboratories.
+Adjacent to the MSB are the Small Group Learning Center and Patient Simulation Laboratories.